 On Monday my faithful motor bike taxi rider, Tam, took me to the ancient village of Hoi An and to Marble Mountain.
 The photo album speaks for these places.
 The Marble Mountains rise out of the flat coastal area, just South of Danang.
 Centuries ago and more recently Buddha statues were carved out of the rocks and in the caves.
-Hoi An is an old sleepy fishing village with century old buildings.
+Hoi An is an old sleepy former silk trading port with century old buildings.
 Unfortunately most of the nice old buildings have been turned into art galleries and curio shops.
 The ride along the coast was very nice.
 We came along China Beach, which was a recreation area for the US troops.

 Little is left of the American presence.
 In Danang there is a Ho Chi Minh museum with a number of captured American tanks, helicopters and artillery pieces, also an L-19 single engine plane.
 Our 57th Transportation Helicopter company used those as spotter planes when I was in Vietnam.

 I left Danang on Tuesday morning.
 And I had a nice sail for most of the way.
 The wind again was fickle at times and I had to motor part of the way.
 Again spots with thick fishing fleets.